A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

-Ground truth values of $x_0$ and $\Delta x$ are summarized in Tab.~\ref{tab:initial_estimate}. $k_\mathrm{x}$ denotes the perturbation factor.
-It was chosen as 0, 0.5, 1 and 2, which is referred to as ideal, good, medium and bad initial estimate.
+Ground-truth values of $x_0$ and $\Delta x$ are summarized in Table~\ref{tab:initial_estimate}. $k_\mathrm{x}$ denotes the perturbation factor.
+It was chosen as 0, 0.5, 1 and 1.5, which is referred to as ideal, good, medium, and bad initial estimates.
 Values of perturbations $\Delta x$ were derived from Delory et al. \cite[Scenario G]{Delory.2025} by multiplying the coefficients of variation (CV) given therein with the respective steady state value $x_\mathrm{ss}$.